goliatone/gconfig/README.md

 - `initialized`: Emitted after the first time we call `init`.
 If `autoinitialize` is set to `true`, that will be on a `new` instance.
 - `ondata`: Emitted after all loaders are completed and data is ready for use.
 Note that it is scheduled to be fired on the next tick so you can pass in options to the constructor and then attach listeners.

-If you don't have an event library of choice, you could use [GPub][gpub] which provides an `observable` mixin which adds a bunch of methods similar to `jQuery` event interface- plus one `emits` method which tells you if an instance has listeners for a certain event type.
+If you don't have an event library of choice, you could use [GPub][gpub] which provides a mixin `GPub.observable` which adds a bunch of methods similar to `jQuery` event interface- plus one `emits` method which tells you if an instance has listeners for a certain event type.

 ```javascript
 GPub.observable(GConfig);
 ```

-### Logger
+#### Logger

-GConfig defines a `logger` object in tis prototype that by default is simply a reference to the `console` global object, and if not available it will create a shim with no real functionality- just ensuring that calls to any method in `logger` do not throw errors.
+GConfig defines a `logger` object in its prototype that by default is simply a reference to the `console` global object, and if not available it will create a shim with no real functionality- just ensuring that calls to any method in `logger` do not throw errors.

 ### Loaders

 Loaders are used to add a configuration object to a GConfig instance.
 Most of the times you will want to use the `merge` method to extend the existing data with the loaded object.

 Loaders can by synchronous or asynchronous.
-The loader function is executed in a special context that provides one method `async` that returns a method that **must** be called to continue processing the next loaders.
+The loader function is executed in a special context that provides one method `async`, that returns a method that **must** be called to continue processing the next loaders.

 The loader function when executed receives one single argument, the current GConfig instance.